radioactive11/amethyst/README.md

 1. Import the data
 2. Select an algorithm
 3. Train the model
-4. Evaluate the model's performmance
+4. Evaluate the model's performance

 ### Data Split ⚗️
 ```py